How a surprising detail in bank records helped a historian bust a longstanding myth about Irish immigrants | KRDO

 (CNN) — Tyler Anbinder didn’t know what he’d find when he started digging into a vast trove of records that had been locked inside a bank — and inaccessible to the public — for nearly 150 years.

-One detail immediately caught the historian’s attention: The accounts described in the bank’s legers had much more money in them than he expected.
+One detail immediately caught the historian’s attention: The accounts described in the bank’s ledgers had much more money in them than he expected.

 As he first combed through files from the Emigrant Savings Bank at the New York Public Library that day about 25 years ago, Anbinder was working on a book about the city’s famed Five Points neighborhood.